Do you know that over 70% of US travelers use their smartphones when traveling? But how do you know what best travel apps to to download?

 There are apps that can help you plan, book, pack, get lost, explore and a whole lot more.

-Before you start planning or head out on your next trip you should definitely download some of these apps so you can get the most out of your travel experiences.
+Before you start planning, packing your travel essentials, or heading out on your next trip, you should definitely download some of these apps to get the most out of your travel experiences.

 15 Best Travel Apps